 Authorities on the disorder claim that it is a lifelong developmental condition.
 However, encouraging studies could place a question mark over the idea that, in all cases, it is lifelong.

 We are learning more and more about this fascinating and difficult disorder.
 This is occurring through advancing research and indeed through intriguing cases such as Carly Fleischmann who began breaking through her non-verbal autistic state at age 17, when she revealed she could communicate via type.
 We obviously don’t know all there is to know about autism, but we are seeing indications that improvements are possible.

 There is a fascinating exploration of the role that chiropractic could play in helping bring the neurology back to normal.
 A case study was published reporting improved outcomes of a three year old child with autism undergoing chiropractic .
 The case in question exhibited marked improvements in her condition following subluxation-based care .

 As encouraging as that case may be, further research is required.
-We can’t yet nail down a solid reason why autism occurs, but we do know a couple of things that could contribute.
+We we do know a couple of things that could contribute to autism.
 One such reason is abnormal sensory processing and, by virtue of their potential impact on brain plasticity and neurological function, chiropractors can play a role in enhancing it.

 “At the heart of the core symptoms of ASD (ie, impaired social interactions, deficits in communication and repetitive or restricted behavioral patterns) is abnormal sensory processing.
 Preliminary studies indicate that the chiropractic adjustment may attenuate sensorimotor integration based on somatosensory evoked potentials studies.
 (Alcantara et al )”